Snowdonia Self Catering Apt

 Our Snowdonia Self-Catering Apartment offers a great base for exploring the region.
 It occupies the top floor of a spacious Edwardian house on the edge of the beautiful Mawddach estuary in Snowdonia National Park.

-The apartment sleeps 4 - 6 people, with one double bedroom, one twin bedroom and one room with sofabed that can be used either as a third bedroom or a second sitting room - or both!
+The apartment sleeps 4 - 6 people, with one double bedroom, one twin bedroom (with an additional pull-out bed if needed) and one room with sofabed that can be used either as a third bedroom or a second sitting room - or both!

 Available for week or weekend breaks, the private riverside location gives a feeling of exclusivity whilst being within easy reach of the towns of Dolgellau, Barmouth (Abermaw) and Fairbourne.

 There are numerous attractions locally, including Snowdon itself, Cader Idris, the Mawddach Trail, mountain biking at the renowned Coed y Brenin mountain biking centre, as well as horse riding, local steam railways, castles, beautiful beaches and fishing.

 |Will consider||Long term lets (over 1 month), Short breaks (1-4 days)|